 |The Technical Papers Fast Forward was once again a packed house.|

 • Technical Papers, the premier global forum for presenting groundbreaking research from today’s leading experts.
-The SIGGRAPH 2012 Technical Papers program featured 94 Technical Papers, selected among 412 submissions.
+The SIGGRAPH 2012 Technical Papers program jumpers for sale featured 94 Technical Papers, selected among 412 submissions.
 The Technical Papers detailed new advances across many fronts, including 3D display technology, photographic prints for HDR images, textile design, and more.

 |Entrance to the SIGGRAPH Art Gallery: In Search of the Miraculous|